galenholt/eFlowEval/Readme.md

 ## Processing

 Most processing is designed to occur either locally or on an HPC running a SLURM job scheduler.
 The SLURM approach has changed through the life of the project.
-The most up-to-date approach is in `galenholt/SRA`, which dispenses with all but one SLURM script.
-And so the SLURM scripts in `/SLURM` here are deprecated but kept for reproducibility.
+The most up-to-date approach is in in the [SRA](https://github.com/galenholt/SRA) repository which dispenses with all but one SLURM script.
+The SLURM scripts in `/SLURM` here are deprecated but kept for reproducibility.
 The HPC process would likely need to be altered for other HPC environments.

 The current flow is to have a method that works both locally or on an HPC.
-I want to have R control the HPC parallelisation through foreach and future, and so use foreach loops with %dofuture% and modify the `plan`.
+By controlling the HPC parallelisation through foreach and future, and so use foreach loops with %dofuture% and modify the `plan`.

 That requires a central control process to spawn subsidiary runs.

-So, the thinking is

-Use `any_R.sh` as the control process.
+In practice, that means we use `any_R.sh` as the control process.
 It should point to the file to run.
 But because we use notebooks, we need to `knitr::purl` them to R scripts.
 So any_R.sh calls `run_r_hpc.R`, which purls a notebook or passes through a script, and then runs it.
 Then, that script should start a bunch of jobs.

 HPCs often have to have some set of packages already installed that need compiled C libraries (especially sf).
 To access those, we need to add to libPaths, but that doesn't propagate through {future}s if it's done in a script.
 So, in the .Rprofile, add